 How to Prevent: Never email sensitive information as it’s not a secure method.
 And don’t open attachments or click links from unknown senders, as they can contain viruses or malware.

 In this scenario, fraudsters will contact the victims about non-existent debt.
 The scammers will ask for a method of payment where they can remain anonymous, like prepaid debit cards or a wire transfer.

 “The collectors might have some personal information that appears to be legitimate, but will refuse to answer specific questions related to the debt,” says Mock.
 “They’ll ask for sensitive personal information and will refuse to provide a phone number or mailing address of the agency.”

 How to Prevent: Ask for the caller to verify their name, company, address, and phone number, recommends Mock.
 “You can even request a written explanation of the debt including all information about the amount, charges, and creditor,” she says.
 “If you cannot verify, do not provide them with any sensitive personal information.”

 Unfortunately, financial elder abuse is widespread and the victims are often not in the best position to protect themselves or get the assistance they need.
 If you feel that an elderly friend or family member is being taken advantage of, report the situation to the Adult Protective Services agency in your area.
 You can use eldercare.acl.gov or call 800.677.1116 to connect with the appropriate resources in your community.
 If you suspect you’ve been a victim of identity theft, contact the local police department or the Federal Trade Commission (FTC) at 877.438.4338.

-If you're approaching or have previously entered retirement and need advice and solutions for debt and budgeting issues, Money Management International (MMI) is here to help.
-Our team of financial counselors can provide information and resources to help you make the most of your senior years..
+If you're approaching or have previously entered retirement and need advice and solutions for debt and budgeting issues, the NFCC-certified counselors at MMI can provide information and resources to help you make the most of your senior years..